VIII. FACULTY WORKING CONDITIONS

 The Information Security Office (ISO) protects the electronic assets of Rice University.
 This team defends against issues that impact the security of technology infrastructure using virus and spam prevention, system intrusion detection, and forensics.
 Rice policies mandate that all members of the Rice community are responsible for the proper handling and protection of Rice confidential information and systems.
 ISO offers guidance and specific protection measures to meet these obligations.
 To report a security issue, faculty may contact the OIT Help Desk (713-348-4357 or helpdesk@rice.edu) or use the Report an IT Security Incident page.

-Several Rice policies impact the information-technology landscape:
+Rice policies and guidelines impact the information-technology landscape:

 More about the Office of Information Technology: